My Health Record participation obligations

 - The policy includes a requirement that, before a user is authorised to access the system, they receive training covering:

-- How to use the system accurately and responsibly
+- how to use the system accurately and responsibly

-- Consequences of breaching those obligations
+- consequences of breaching those legal obligations.

 4. Process for identifying the individual who accesses a person's record (on each occasion)

-For example, your organisation could
+- For example, an organisation could:

 - confirm who the relevant user ID is assigned to